Rajulmahto21/Tiffin-Booking-System/README.md

 # Setting Up
 * Download both the python(.py) and mysql(.sql) file.
 * Open the MySQL Workbench and open the mysql(.sql) script file which you have downloaded.
-* Now follow the instructions in the commented section and run the statements one by one from top to bottom.
+* Now follow the instructions strictly in the commented section and run the statements one by one from top to bottom.
     * WARNING!
 Don't make any changes in the table name and delete the database with the similar name as the script if you have any.
+    * WARNING!
+Run the statement to create customer_info table at the end after creating all other tables from Tiffin_Type to Master_Login as it contains foreign key constraints.
 * When you reach at the point creating Master_Login table ,create the table and before inserting values in it you can change the master username and password by changing the create_username and create_password under the quoted marks according to yourself.
 ![IMAGE:](https://github.com/Rajulmahto21/Tiffin-Booking-System/blob/main/Screen%20Snips/masterlogin_instruction.png)
 * After running all the statements use the SHOW TABLES; statement and verify that you have created all the tables successfully.